mmseng/ALFCC/README.md

 ### LuaFilePaths \<string[]\>
 Optional string array.
 The full paths to (ideally two or more) mod Lua files.
-Omitting `-LuaFilePaths` causes ALFCC to instead parse `$AmumssDir\REPORT.lua` and use the conflicting files reported by AMUMSS as the files to compare.
+Omitting this parameter causes ALFCC to instead parse `$AmumssDir\REPORT.lua` and use the conflicting files reported by AMUMSS as the files to compare.
 When using `-LuaFilePaths`, every given file will be compared to every other given file.
 Keep in mind that this means that every additional file given creates exponentially more work for ALFCC to do.

 ## Advanced parameters